DengPingFan/DAVSOD/README.md

 # SSAV (CVPR2019-Oral) <a name="headin"></a>

-Code for paper in CVPR2019, 'Shifting More Attention to Video Salient Object Detection'
+Code for paper in CVPR2019, '**Shifting More Attention to Video Salient Object Detection**'

 > **Authors:**
 > [Deng-Ping Fan]([https://dpfan.net/](https://dengpingfan.github.io/)),